 Know what is happening with your credit.
 Make sure it is being reported and address any mistakes as soon as possible.
-Get in the practice of taking a look at credit reports and digging into the details, and not just the scores.
+Get in the practice of taking a look at credit reports.
+Dig into the details, not just the scores.

-We can help you monitor business credit at Experian and D&B for only $24/month.
-See: https://www.creditsuite.com/business-credit-monitoring.
+We can help you monitor business credit at Experian and D&B for a lot less than it would cost at the CRAs.
 Update the data if there are errors or the details is incomplete.

-So, what’s all this monitoring for?
-It’s to contest any problems in your records.
+So, what is all this monitoring for?
+It is to contest any problems in your records.
 Errors in your credit report(s) can be corrected.
 But the CRAs typically want you to dispute in a particular way.

 Disputing credit report inaccuracies normally means you mail a paper letter with copies of any proof of payment with it.
 These are documents like receipts and cancelled checks.
 Never send the original copies.
 Always mail copies and retain the original copies.

 Disputing credit report mistakes also means you precisely detail any charges you challenge.
 Make your dispute letter as clear as possible.
 Be specific about the concerns with your report.
 Use certified mail so that you will have proof that you mailed in your dispute.

 Always use credit sensibly!
-Don’t borrow more than what you can pay back.
+Do not borrow more than what you can pay back.
 Track balances and deadlines for payments.
 Paying on schedule and fully will do more to elevate business credit scores than nearly anything else.

 Growing company credit pays.
 Great business credit scores help a company get loans.
 Your lender knows the business can pay its financial obligations.
 They understand the small business is authentic.

-The company’s EIN connects to high scores, and lenders won’t feel the need to demand a personal guarantee.
+The company EIN connects to high scores, and lenders will not feel the need to demand a personal guarantee.

 Business credit is an asset which can help your small business for many years to come.

 Acquiring merchant accounts for small business credit signifies that you are on your way to acquiring excellent business credit.